tidepool-org/handbook/Onboarding Documents/Welcome to Tidepool.md

 **Tidepool isn’t a normal medical software company.** Medical device and software companies are traditionally closed and inaccessible.
 At Tidepool, we're working to make software that helps people living with diabetes, and to do so in a way that is open and free (in every sense of the word).

 We're a non-profit, which simply put means we aren't in this for the money.
-We're doing this because We're open source, because we want the technology we create to be freely available and to catalyze even further innovation.
-(You can read more about why we are open source and non-profit in this blog post.)
+We're doing this because we're open source, because we want the technology we create to be freely available and to catalyze even further innovation.
+(You can read more about why we are open source and non-profit in this [blog post](https://tidepool.org/why-tidepool-is-open-and-non-profit/).)

 Even as a tiny company, we've already had a tremendous impact on the diabetes community.
 We've convinced device companies that PwD's own their own data.
 We've shown the power of great design to help PwDs and care gives gain great insights into that data.
-We've give PwD's a way to donate their data to help catalyze research an innovation.
+We've given PwD's a way to donate their data to help catalyze research an innovation.
 We've even been recognized by the White House for being a "Champion of Change."

 Despite our success, our work has just begun. **Our ambition is huge.**  Every day we’re making progress and we’ve already taken this a lot further than anyone said was possible, so we’re used to making the impossible happen.
 This is hard, daunting work, but that’s how we make a dent on the world and make things better for people living with diabetes.